How To Play Solo in Apex Legends

-Apex Legends is one of the most popular new games of 2019, a surprise release from developer Respawn, creators of the popular Titanfall franchise.
+Apex Legends was one of the most popular games of 2019, a surprise release from developer Respawn, creators of the popular Titanfall franchise.
 Though Apex Legends is one of those games that’s better played in a team, there’s plenty of users looking to check out a solo mode.
-Unfortunately, even if your team is new to the game and relatively unskilled, an extra gun or two can make a real difference in destroying the enemy.
+Unfortunately, even if your team is new to the game and relatively unskilled, an extra gun or two can make a real difference in becoming an Apex Champion.
 In fact, you can get in-game XP bonuses for recruiting friends before entering a match, making it a no-brainer to focus on team composition instead of playing solo.

 There isn’t an official permanent solo mode in Apex Legends yet, but that doesn’t mean you don’t have options.
 Let’s take a look at how to play solo in Apex Legends.

 There was a limited solos event between August 13th and August 27th 2019.
 As part of the Iron Crown Collection Event, players enjoyed two weeks of the then, brand-new, solo mode in Apex Legends.
 Though the trailer posted to the Apex Legends Twitter account didn’t make it clear what the actual event will contained, it did show Bangalore and Bloodhound standing alone.
 Upon the release of the event, developers noticed that characters with a teamplay role became pretty much useless in the solos event.
 Since the event there have been no signs of a solo mode being added to the game.